Discover Swiss Financial Secrets That Maximize Your Money!

 • Private shareholder account

-The banking features are the same between the two packages, but the fees differ, as we will see later.
-And the private shareholder account holders have some unique advantages (see next section).
+The two packages have the same banking features, but the fees differ, as we will see later.
+Private shareholder account holders have some unique advantages (see next section).

 You can choose a V Pay debit card or a Maestro debit card with your account.
 If you intend to use it for payments, I recommend the Maestro since it is more widely accepted.
 They also have a wide choice of credit cards and prepaid cards.

 You can use TWINT with your account to pay from your mobile phone.
-However, if you want to use Google Pay or Apple Pay, you can only do with a Raiffeisen credit card.
+However, you can only use a Raiffeisen credit card to use Google Pay or Apple Pay.

-So, overall, Raiffeisen will have more than enough features for your banking needs.
+So, overall, Raiffeisen will have more than enough features to meet your banking needs.

 It is important to note that Raiffeisen is only available in three national languages: French, German, and Italian.
-You can probably find somebody that speaks English in an office, but the website and the apps will not be available in English.
+Although you can probably find somebody who speaks English in an office, the website, and the apps will not be available in English.

 Shareholder advantages